-Related party relationship exists when the party has the ability to control or joint control, directly or indirectly, through one or more intermediaries, or exercise significant influence over the other party in making financial and operating decisions.
-Such relationships also exist between and/or among entities which are under common control or members of the same group with the reporting entity and its key management personnel, directors or stockholders.
+Related party relationship exists when the party has the ability to control, directly or indirectly, through one or more intermediaries, or exercise significant influence over the other party in making financial and operating decisions.
+Such relationships also exist between and/or among entities which are under common control with the reporting entity and its key management personnel, directors or stockholders.
 In considering each possible related party relationship, attention is directed to the substance of the relationships, and not merely to the legal form.